escape/adaptive-creative-framework/README.md

 - **Container-native deployments**, optionally orchestrated through lightweight Kubernetes paradigms

 This setup allows ACF to operate as a **computationally aware creative agent**: reflecting on its own outputs, introducing productive tensions, and synthesizing higher-order outcomes through dialectical cycles — such as the newly introduced **Hegelian Meta-Cycle**[^1].

-> Creativity becomes an evolving conversation — not just with humans, but with the architecture itself.

 [^1]: A dialectical engine that detects conceptual stagnation or ideological rigidity, generates structured antitheses, and reframes the work toward higher-order synthesis.